otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 This is the message sent when you want to store/publish Prekey Ensembles to the Prekey Server.
 This message can contain these three entities:

-- Client Profiles
+- Client Profile
 - Prekey Profiles
 - Prekey Messages

-Client Profiles and Prekey Profiles are included in this message when none have been published before to the Prekey Server (this is the first time a client uploads these values), when a new Client or Prekey Profile is generated with a different long-term public key, and when the stored Client or Prekey Profile will soon expire.
+Client Profile and Prekey Profiles are included in this message when none have been published before to the Prekey Server (this is the first time a client uploads these values), when a new Client or Prekey Profile is generated with a different long-term public key, and when the stored Client or Prekey Profile will soon expire.
 A client must always upload new Client and Prekey Profiles when one of these scenarios happen by replacing the old stored ones.
-The maximum number of Client Profiles and Prekey Profiles that can be published in one message is 255 respectively.
+The maximum number of Client Profile is 1.
+The maximum number of Prekey Profiles that can be published in one message is 255.

 Prekey Messages are included in this message when there are few or none of these messages left on the Prekey Server.
 This can be checked by sending a